Leadership Exchange Academy

 Oklahoma Policy Overview

-Participants explore the varying aspects of policy topics in Oklahoma including:
+Participants explore various aspects of policy topics in Oklahoma including:

 • Economic Development